 In this school judgements of performance will be made against teachers' performance objectives which will incorporate the relevant standards, as detailed in the school's Appraisal Policy.

-6.8 Newly Qualified Teachers
+6.8 Early Career Teachers

-In the case of Newly Qualified Teachers (NQTs), whose appraisal arrangements are different, pay decisions will be made by means of the statutory induction process.
-It will be possible for a 'no progression' determination to be made without recourse to the Competence Procedure but those successfully completing their induction year will be awarded pay progression.
+In the case of Early Career Teachers (ECTs), whose appraisal arrangements are different, pay decisions will be made by means of the statutory induction process.